SwissClinicalTrialOrganisation/secuTrial_recipes/create_email_notification/README.md

 2. In "Messages" click "New message" (Bottom of the page)
 3. Set internal title (e.g. "New patient registered")
 4. Set trigger (e.g. "New patient")
-5. Specify further contents of email to you preferences
+5. Specify further contents of email to your preferences

     ![newpatmail](fig/new_pat_email.png)